Let me start out with this… Do you dehydrate apples? If not, there’s one particular reason you should.

 - Repeat for the remaining apples.
 Place cut apples into the sugar water, stirring so each apple is coated with the water.
 Let soak for 8-12 hours, stirring occasionally.

-- After soaking, place apples on a single layer on the dehydrator.
+- After soaking, place apples on a single layer on the dehydrator to dehydrate apples.
 Set the temperature for 145 degrees and allow to run for 8-12 hours, testing at the 8 hour mark for doneness.
 Apples should be hard and crunchy without any moisture.
+Dehydrate apples longer if they are too chewy.

 - Store in a sealed container.